 “So you are basically relegated to single-player mode only, which would not be a problem except for the horrible quality of the graphics, the terrible music, the ridiculous targeting and AI, and the complete failure of any performance optimization.”

-The grinding aspect of the game is frequently described as excessive, particularly in terms of rank progression and unlocking new equipment, leading to frustration for some players.
-However, those who enjoy customization and collecting parts may find the grind rewarding, as the gameplay itself is often praised.
-Overall, while the grind can be daunting, it is balanced by enjoyable mechanics for dedicated players.
+The grinding aspect of the game is frequently described as excessive, particularly in terms of rank progression and unlocking new equipment, with many players finding it tedious and frustrating due to unfair AI and poor controls.
+However, some players appreciate the grind for the opportunity to customize and collect parts, suggesting that it may appeal to those who enjoy a more labor-intensive gameplay experience.
+Overall, while the grind can be overwhelming, it is balanced by enjoyable gameplay elements for dedicated players.

 “The game is super grindy to unlock new equipment to build mechs with.”